-(2) ANI before catastrophe losses is a metric we use on an internal basis that allows us to evaluate our financial performance without the volatility caused by catastrophe losses.
+(2) Pre-tax ANI before catastrophe losses is a non-GAAP metric we use internally that allows us to evaluate our financial performance without the volatility caused by catastrophe losses.
+See Appendix A for reconciliation of this measure to pre-tax net income calculated in accordance with GAAP.

-Our company financial performance objectives are set at 85% of target for Threshold to 125% of target for Maximum, thereby requiring significant outperformance to attain the plan Maximum.
-Payouts under the 2022 AIP range from 50% at Threshold to 150% at Maximum, with no bonuses earned for performance below Threshold.
+Our company financial performance objectives for 2023 were set at 85% of target for Threshold to 125% of target for Maximum, thereby requiring significant outperformance to attain the plan Maximum.
+Payouts under the 2023 AIP range from 50% at Threshold to 200% at Maximum, with no bonuses earned for performance below Threshold.

-Adjusted Net Income and Adjusted Net Income Before Catastrophe Losses
+Pre-Tax Adjusted Net Income and Pre-Tax Adjusted Net Income Before Catastrophe Losses

-Adjusted Net Income (ANI), both gross and net of catastrophe losses, represents a key earnings measure by which our shareholders and the investor community evaluate our performance.
-We believe that sustained ANI performance will translate to long-term shareholder value creation, and accordingly, our Compensation Committee allocated a 40% weighting to both ANI and ANI before catastrophe losses.
+Pre-Tax ANI, both gross and net of catastrophe losses, is representative of our underwriting and investing profits.
+We believe that sustained performance and growth in these metrics will translate to long-term shareholder value creation, and accordingly, our Compensation Committee allocated a 40% weighting to both pre-tax ANI and pre-tax ANI before catastrophe losses.

-Based on our 2022 financial results, our ANI and ANI before catastrophe losses correlated to the following payout percentages:
+Based on our 2023 financial results, and as compared to the AIP 2023 target goals, our pre-tax ANI and pre-tax ANI before catastrophe losses correlated to the following payout percentages:

-Metric Threshold (50%) Target (100%) Max (150%) Actual Result Payout as a % of Target ANI (\$ in millions) \$68.0 \$80.0 \$100.0 \$71.3 64.8% ANI Before Catastrophe Losses (\$ in millions) \$65.5 \$77.0 \$96.3 \$85.1 121.5%
+Metric Threshold (50%) Target (100%) Max (200%) Actual Result Payout as a % of Target Pre-Tax ANI (\$ in millions) \$92.1 \$108.3 \$135.4 \$119.4 141.6% Pre-Tax ANI Before Catastrophe Losses (\$ in millions) \$96.9 \$114.0 \$142.5 \$122.9 131.6%